Unlocking Nature's Healing: The Wisdom of Trees and the healing art of Silvotherapy

 How to Practice Forest Bathing on Your Own

-You don’t need a guide to enjoy a simple forest bath.
-Here are some tips to bring this practice into your daily life:
+You don’t need me to enjoy a simple forest bath.
+Here are some of my tips to bring this practice into your daily life:

 Even 20 to 30 minutes can make a difference in your well-being.